z3phyro/android-agenda-view/README.md

 ```

-The control is the class AgendaView.java specifically but it depends on a DateTimeUtility class which I made to handle dates in Java.
+The control is the class **AgendaView.java** specifically but it depends on a **DateTimeUtility.java** class which I made to handle dates in Java.
 Also right now it's tightly coupled with a dimension values resource.
-I will work on that soon to make it a control that can be installed as a gradle dependency.
+I will work on that soon to make it a control that can be installed as a gradle dependency or else.

+Hope it helps